 - 1.11.1.
-The parties agree that the provision of quality customer service to the community and customers of the CWT is critical to the success of the CWT. - 1.11.2.
-The parties accept that agreed customer service standards will be developed and implemented by each work group or business unit. - 1.11.3.
-The parties accept that, when necessary, reorganising and redesigning of jobs will be undertaken in order to improve customer service delivery.
-These processes must involve consultation and collaboration with any affected employee.
+The parties agree that the provision of a quality customer experience for customers and community of CWT is critical to the success of CWT. - 1.11.2.
+The parties accept that all employees have a responsibility to ensure that the organisational wide customer service standards are met. - 1.11.3.
+The parties are committed to positively contributing towards the West Torrens Experience by aspiring to providing responsive, consistent, caring and convenient experience/s for customers and community.